mms-gianni/-uebersicht-widget-icinga/README.md

-# -uebersicht-widget-icinga
+# uebersicht widget for github runners
-Widget for Übersicht http://tracesof.net/uebersicht/ to monitor your icinga host on your desktop
+Widget for Übersicht http://tracesof.net/uebersicht/ to display your current github action runners